Our Awesome Guide to Family-Friendly Wine Tasting in South Africa

 If you have any questions about family friendly wine tasting, please do get in touch.

-If you’re looking for accommodation in the South African winelands, take a look at Booking.com which has a great selection of accommodation to suit every budget.
+If you’re looking for accommodation in the South African winelands, take a look at Booking.com which has a great selection of accommodation to suit every budget with flexible cancellation.

 Loving the blog Jaqs!
 I thought the family friendly element was simply going to involve taking a chaperone to make sure the kids (and adults!) get home ok.
 Pleased to read it is somewhat more inclusive than that!
 What a great way to include and explore such beautiful regions with the kids.

 Thanks Nick!
 Haha – well, that’s probably not a bad idea too!
 Have you been?
 Pretty sure it’s right up your street!